ihsn/SDCPractice/measure_risk.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The previous measures of risk focused on the uniqueness of the key of a
-record in the dataset.
-Table 4.4 reproduces the data from Table 4.1.
+record in the dataset. :numref:`tab44` reproduces the data from :numref:`tab41`.
 The
 sample dataset has 10 records and four pre-determined quasi-identifiers
 {“Residence”, “Gender”, “Education level” and “Labor status”}.
 Given the
 four quasi-identifiers, we have seven distinct patterns in those key